MJ Melendez Player Props: Royals vs. Diamondbacks

-After going 1-for-2 with a home run and an RBI in his last game, MJ Melendez and the Kansas City Royals take on the Arizona Diamondbacks (who will hand the ball to Ryne Nelson) at 9:40 PM ET on Tuesday.
+On Wednesday, MJ Melendez (on the back of going 1-for-2 with a home run and an RBI) and the Kansas City Royals face the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 3:40 PM ET.

-In his most recent game, he hit a home run while going 1-for-2 against the Angels.
+He hit a home run while going 1-for-2 in his most recent game against the Angels.

 MJ Melendez Game Info & Props vs. the Diamondbacks